mtrofin/wasm-android-demo/README.md

 # Background
 This repository is a porting from the Android NDK example More Teapots to a WebAssembly application.
-The porting codes are under the directory of `app/src/main/wasm`.
+The porting code may be found under the directory of `app/src/main/wasm`.

-The goal of this project has two aspects.
-The first one is to find the engineering cost of porting an Android application to WASM.
-The other one is trying to figure out whether there exists any performance overhead in WASM comparing to the native apps.
-To accomplish this, I also made a comparative WebJS version of this teapot program, which is under `app/src/main/webGL`.
+The project has two goals.
+The first one is to evaluate the engineering cost of porting an Android application to WASM.
+The other one is trying to figure out the performance overhead of WASM, compared to native Androis apps.
+In addition, I also ported a comparative WebJS version of this teapot program, which is under `app/src/main/webGL`.

 # Pre-requisites
 #### Android
-1. Download and install Android Studio 2.1 from the [link](https://developer.android.com/studio/index.html) or you can choose just to download the command line tools.
-Both are okay.
+1. Download and install Android Studio 2.1 from the [link](https://developer.android.com/studio/index.html) or you may choose just to download the [command line tools](https://developer.android.com/studio/index.html#downloads).
+Both will work.
 2. Download and install the latest version of NDK from the [link](https://developer.android.com/ndk/downloads/index.html).

 #### Wasm